esl/elixirconf-us/_talks/full-stack-ai-with-elixir-simplicity-and-scale-to-millions-of-customers.md

 ---
 tags:
   - ai
   - llm

 level: Intermediate
 title: "Full-Stack AI with Elixir: Simplicity and Scale to Millions of Customers"
 speakers:
   - _participants/george-guimaraes.md

 ---
 AI systems are usually complex: Python APIs, model servers, queues, multiple frontends, and way too many moving parts.

-At CloudWalk, we took a different path.
+At work, we took a different path.
 We built a full-stack AI system in Elixir that serves over 3 million customers—handling everything from LLM-based chat to GPU-powered image moderation, all in one cohesive codebase.

 In this talk, I’ll show how Elixir helped us:
 	•	Build a production-ready chat agent with multi-agent orchestration